 My background is in editorial design.
 I started my career as a Design Editor at The Globe and Mail (<3 Toronto) and since then, I’ve worked at a few newspapers and magazines including this newspaper, this travel magazine and this travel magazine.

 For almost a decade, I ran a small design shop designing websites, books, and marketing materials for photographers around the world.
 I also designed and sold paper goods through Minted (This one was featured in InStyle magazine – !).
 I’ve been a professor (love teaching), a speaker, and wrote a series of articles about marketing and branding for photographers for the National Press Photographers Association (NPPA).

-The Lovely Ferns was born as an effort to share some of my personal health journeys, experiences, creations, and lessons as I made my way through what felt like a massive transition at the time.
+The Lovely Ferns was born as an effort to share some of my personal health journeys, experiences, creations, and lessons as I made my way through what felt like a massive hurdle and transition at the time.
 When I started this blog, I had started classes at Maryland University for Integrative Health.
 My plan was to graduate with an M.S. in Nutrition and Integrative Health; take the CNS exam and become a licensed Clinical Nutrition Specialist.

 Please, say hello.